 Guards against increased volatility of ICAP prices within locality that can be caused by splitting locality into sub-zones.

 Guards against increased market power that can result from splitting locality into sub-zones.
+(Still not clear how this is a problem because you only get this problem as a result of new entry.)

 Gives each new generator ongoing assurance of deliverability of ICAP, if they pay up front for that deliverability.